DTS-STN/strapi-provider-email-gcnotify/.github/pull_request_template.md

 Description of the task you completed and/or features added.
 If it is a visual component or feature, add a screenshot(s) of it.

-## Acceptance Criteria

-Get the acceptance criteria for the story and/or task you are working on and put it all here.

 ## Test Instructions

 1. Steps on...